 In order to avoid over-assessment, it is good practice to plan your summative assessments for a module using a table such as the example provided below.
 This is not a rigid example and can be adapted.
 This table should be included in any module or assessment information provided to students and must include details around the return of feedback and grades.
-It should be planned that feedback and grades are received before any further assessments that are similar in nature or are of the same type are submitted for the module.
+It should be planned that feedback and grades are received before any further assessments that are similar in nature, or are of the same type, are submitted for the module.

-Assessment Due date of Indicative Weighting Learning Moderation Return

-item assessment word or outcomes process date of
+Assessment Due date of Indicative Weighting Learning Moderation Return date of item assessment word or outcomes to process feedback & any time length be assessed associated grade.

-time to be feedback

-length assessed and any

-associated

-grade.

-If the total assessment items for a module look to be assessing learning outcomes more than once it is advisable to consider if the format and/or number of assessments needs reduced.
+If the total assessment items for a module look to assess learning outcomes more than once, it is advisable to consider whether the format and/or number of assessments needs to be reduced.